Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 18,386, 7,469 total housing units (homes and apartments), and a median house value of $94,079, the cost of homes in El Dorado is among some of the lowest in the nation.
+With 18,386 people, 7,469 houses or apartments, and a median cost of homes of $94,079, the cost of homes in El Dorado is among some of the lowest in the nation.
 Compared to Arkansas, however, El Dorado real state is not on the lower end of the price spectrum.

 Single-family detached homes are the single most common housing type in El Dorado, accounting for 74.36% of the city's housing units.
 Other types of housing that are prevalent in El Dorado include mobile homes or trailers ( 10.69%), large apartment complexes or high rise apartments ( 9.52%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 4.90%).

 The most prevalent building size and type in El Dorado are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 58.54% owning and 41.46% renting.